If you want to incorporate in Quebec only click here

 Frequently asked questions

-a registered or individual business is a corporation of which you are the sole owner. there is no legal separation between the company and yourself. which means that all profits or losses are under your responsibility. this is the simplest and cheapest way to open a business. an incorporation or joint stock company is a more complex legal form than the sole proprietorship. it is a separate legal entity separate from its shareholders. thus the financial risks of the company will not directly impact the personal property of the founders.
+A registered or individual business is a company of which you are the sole owner.
+There is no legal separation between the company and yourself.
+Which means that all profits or losses are your responsibility.
+This is the simplest and cheapest way to open a business.
+An incorporation is a more complex legal form than the sole proprietorship.
+It is a separate legal entity separate from its shareholders.
+Thus the financial risks of the company will not directly impact the personal property of the founders.

-One of the first questions you need to answer before you get in is if you plan to do it provincially or federally. of course the answer will depend on your vision for your business and your conversation with your lawyer.
+One of the first questions you need to answer before you incorporate is if you plan to do it provincially or federally.
+Of course the answer will depend on your vision for your business and your conversation with your lawyer.
 Generally speaking, if your company will only operate in Quebec, it is better to choose to incorporate in the province.
-If you plan to have customers or subsidiaries across Canada, then incorporation should possibly be federal. but be aware that the laws and requirements that govern your business will depend on this choice. for example, federal incorporation requires that 25% of the directors of the company be Canadian, while in Quebec there is no obligation on the place of residence of the shareholders. however, a company operating in Quebec must choose a corporate name (the name of the company) that respects the charter of the French language.
+If you plan to have customers or subsidiaries across Canada and internationally, then incorporation should possibly be federal.
+But be aware that the laws and requirements that govern your business will depend on this choice.
+For example, federal incorporation requires that 25% of the administrators of the company be Canadian, while in Quebec there is no obligation on the place of residence of the administrators.
+However, a company operating in Quebec must choose a corporate name (the name of the company) that respects the charter of the French language.
 A lawyer will be able to avoid all these mistakes and advise you on best practices specific to your industry.

-a corporate book or more often called book of minutes is like building a business.
-It includes, among other things: the issue of shares, the appointment of the directors and officers of the company, the charter, bylaws, securities, etc. in short, it is the heart of the business. thus, the provincial and federal corporate law requires each corporation to have a minute book.
-To learn more about the book of minutes or if you want neolegal to help you update your business book, click here.
+A corporate book or more often called book of minutes is like the constitution a business.
+It includes, among other things: the issue of shares, the appointment of the directors and officers of the company, the charter, bylaws, securities, etc. In short, it is the heart of the business.
+Thus, the provincial and federal corporate law requires each corporation to have and update each year a book of minutes.
+Visit our section about the book of minutes if you want neolegal to help you update your corporate book.

-neolegal's lawyers are all members in good standing of the bar of quebec. they are chosen on their ability to provide the best advice quickly and easily. neolegal employs its own lawyers to promote accessibility. on duty.
-To learn more about this product, visit our Pro Service Agreement page.
+Neolegal's lawyers are all members in good standing of the bar association of quebec.
+They are chosen on their ability to provide the best advice quickly and easily.
+Neolegal employs its own lawyers internally and does not use outside counsel.